 The largest state in New England

 is much more than its coastline.
 There's Augusta,

 northern terminus of the Appalachian

 Trail, not to mention winter skiing.
 More...

-There is something quintessentially American about this rugged and sparsely populated state, the largest in New England.
+There is something quintessentially American about this rugged and sparsely populated state, the largest in New England (by territory).
 It's as though the vast forests of the north and the jagged coastline of "downeast" Maine are the last American frontier, rich in natural resources but waiting for people equally rugged to tame them.

 Although there are still areas of wilderness in Maine, some of the state's potential was exploited long ago, soon after its discovery by Europeans.
-When the French and English came to these shores, they found miles and miles of virgin growth.
-The tremendous white pines have been replaced by other varieties, and lumber products again yield a good deal of the state's economy.
+When the French and English came to these shores, they found miles and miles of virgin forest.
+The tremendous white pine trees have been replaced by other varieties, and lumber products again yield a good deal of the state's economy.

 Besides its forests, Maine has great stores of granite for building, but they're mostly untapped as yet.
-Although agriculture is difficult because of the rocky soil and the short growing season, Maine potatoes are known and used throughout the eastern United States.
+Although agriculture is difficult because of the rocky soil and the short growing season, Maine potatoes are known and used throughout the eastern United States, and a small number of Maine vineyards and wineries benefit from the moderating effects of the ocean.
 Maine's fishers yearly pull great quantities of fish, scallops, shrimp, and the famous lobsters from the chill Atlantic waters.

 But the largest industry in Maine these days is the vacation trade: campers, hikers, and fishers in the mountains and lakes, Maine windjammer cruises and summer residents in the beautiful old coastal towns, and several of the best ski resorts in the region.